Turnkey Solution for In-Line Inspection of Complex Electromechanical Assemblies

 All successful machine vision installations require a thorough understanding of the requirements for each inspection.
 Radiant’s application engineering teams work closely with our customers to determine their ideal INSPECT.assembly specifications and adjust the system to precisely meet defined parameters.
 Each INSPECT.assembly system is unique in terms of its components and design.
 System height, integrated lighting, lighting geometries, and cameras can be adjusted or replaced as needed to meet various system dimensions, part surfaces and shapes, and required imaging resolutions.
 Manufacturers can choose any ProMetric Y Imaging Photometer

-(in 2MP, 16MP, and 29MP resolutions) for imaging, matching, and verification.
+(in 2MP, 16MP, 29MP, and 43MP resolutions) for imaging, matching, and verification.
 All cameras can be used with ProMetric or TrueTest software platforms, accessing Radiant’s complete image analysis and inspection tool library.

 Complete Machine Vision Toolset in Field-Proven Test Sequencing Software